bbauska/TUMx-DWAPNx/README.md

 error.

-Here is the stack and the next thing we want to do is we want to exit our application, because it wouldn\'t make sense to start our application if we cannot connect to the database, as most of the data that we\'re going to require to answer some routes comes from the database.
+Here is the stack and the next thing we want to do is we want to exit our application, because it wouldn&apos;t make sense to start our application if we cannot connect to the database, as most of the data that we&apos;re going to require to answer some routes comes from the database.
 So, there might be some inconsistency if we keep the application running, so we want to exit it.

 The next thing that we want to do is to react on disconnected.
-If we were connected to the database, but then for some mysterious reason the connection gets dropped, we want to log this into the console, saying, hey, we\'ve been disconnected and we closed our application just because it\'s safer to do so.
+If we were connected to the database, but then for some mysterious reason the connection gets dropped, we want to log this into the console, saying, hey, we&apos;ve been disconnected and we closed our application just because it&apos;s safer to do so.

-Last but not least, is the on open event and this is similar to connect, though it\'s slightly different, because open actually means that we are connected to the database and we are able to query the database at the time that this event is happening.
+Last but not least, is the on open event and this is similar to connect, though it&apos;s slightly different, because open actually means that we are connected to the database and we are able to query the database at the time that this event is happening.
 So, this is every time the connection is open.
 This is the most important event that we have to react on and because of that, this is where we